ElvannAbendroth/oodri-dev/src/content/portfolio/leaflink.md

-## Conclusion & Futur Developement Ideas
+## Conclusion & Future Development Ideas

 This project reached a state where it has fulfilled its purposes, which was to get familiar with NetJS13, nonetheless, here are a couple features I would like to maybe add in the future: